pennypack/learn-erlang/README.md

 - Binary syntax
 - Guards and list comprehensions
 - Module system basics

+**Testing Requirements**: When adding new koan patterns or interpreter features:
+1. All koan patterns MUST have corresponding test cases in `js-erlang-interpreter/tests/`
+2. Test files should follow the naming convention: `lessonXX-koans.test.js`
+3. Each test should validate that the koan's expected answer produces the correct result
+4. Run tests with `npm test` in the `js-erlang-interpreter` directory
+5. Ensure all tests pass before submitting a PR

 If you're interested in extending the interpreter, see `/js-erlang-interpreter/README.md` for implementation details.